ahmadfa-lb/Sudoku-Game-in-React-and-TypeScript/README.md

-# udoku Game in React TypeScript
+# Sudoku Game in React TypeScript
 This is a fully functional Sudoku game built with React and TypeScript.
 The game allows players to interact with a Sudoku grid, enter numbers, and receive real-time feedback on the validity of their entries.
 It includes features such as conflict detection, undo functionality, and win/lose conditions.

 - check it by pressing on the following link: [click-me](https://sudoku-game-1133.netlify.app/)